Glover-Lab-Tulane/Computational_Tutorials/R_studio_server.md

 2. Click the **Power icon (Quit)** in the top right of the RStudio UI.
 3. In your terminal, use `Ctrl+C` to stop the Singularity instance.
 4. Type `exit` to release the `idev` compute node allocation.

-**Would you like me to help you configure the `database.conf` file mentioned in the launch command to ensure persistent user sessions?**